yaq1n0/DownloadBetterGPU/README.md

 ## 🎯 FAQ

 **Q: Does this actually download a GPU to my computer?**
 A: Of course not!
 This is a joke website.
-If you could actually download hardware, I'd be running Apple by now.
+If you could actually download hardware, Intel wouldn't have needed to make the ARC B580 so affordable.

 **Q: Why did you make this?**
-A: I was tired of seeing "$1,899 - Out of Stock" everywhere and decided channeling my frustration into code was healthier than crying.
+A: I was tired of seeing "$1,999 - Out of Stock" on RTX 5090 listings everywhere and decided channeling my frustration into code was healthier than crying.

 **Q: Can you make one for CPUs?**
 A: Already working on "Download Better CPU" - coming to a GitHub near you!